 "Hey Chuckles.
 Is there something different about you?
 Because you seem different.
 Or maybe it's me."
 He flipped over Nightwing, and punched him in the jaw.
 Starfire switched tactics, and flew towards the masked thief while Beastboy charged the Joker.
 The little green armadillo sped across the concrete towards the Joker, the bullets bouncing off his armor like skin.
 At the last possible second, he morphed into a T-Rex crashed into him while I sent wave upon wave of dark energy flying at him.
 I looked over as Starfire screamed.
 Red X paused in his battle with Nightwing for only a moment, deftly flicking his wrist, and sent Starfire flying backwards towards the wall.
 She jerked against the sticky X, but it wouldn't budge.
 I turned my attention back to the Joker, who was now trying to shoot some type of, most likely noxious, gas at Beastboy.
 I flew over and once again began my chant, ignoring the pain in my shoulder.
 My hands glowed black as I came within close range of him.
 I flew up behind him while Beastboy kept him occupied.

 "Azarath Metrion Zinthos!"
-Just as my dark energy shot out to encase him, he turned, laughing, and shot something in my face.
+Just as my dark energy shot out to encase him he turned, laughing, and shot something in my face.
 I coughed once and dropped to the floor, unable to move.
-He spun moved towards me, and I saw immediately that Beastboy was also lying on the floor, but he was unconscious.
+He spun moved towards me and I saw immediately that Beastboy was also lying on the floor, but he was unconscious.
 The Joker grabbed my long violet hair and pulled me around the corner, behind some crates.
 I regretted not cutting my hair like Nightwing had told me to all those years ago as some came loose from my head, blood trickling down my pale skin.
 I couldn't cry out in pain, something was suppressing my voice.
+That was when the fear began to set in.
 All I could do was look on as the Joker bent over me, grinning as he always did.
 But there was something different about it this time.
 Like it was directed specifically at me.
 It made my stomach churn.
 Why wasn't he killing me or moving on?
 I swallowed.

 "You know," His creepy voice made my skin crawl, "I never repeat a crime.
 But this time I may have to make an exception.
 For a girl much better looking than Barbara Gordon.
 It's a shame I don't have a camera this time.
 This time it would've been worth it."
 My eyes widened in fear.
 No. I wasn't scared.
 I tried to move my lips to recite my mantra.
 It was only three simple words!
 Why couldn't I say them?
 My breathing quickened as he ripped my cloak off.
 His yellowish teeth showed even more as his grin widened.
 My pulse was spiking, my vision blurring as tears squeezed themselves from my tear-ducts.
 No, I couldn't let him see my fear.
 That would only satisfy his sick, twisted mind.
 He grabbed the zipper to the front of my cobalt leotard, grinning as it slowly slipped down.
 My mind was going to go over the edge.
 He was going to push me past my breaking point.